nomusamtshali/NOMMTS365_BCL2401_GroupC_NomusaMtshali_DJS06/README.md

 - Grasping the fundamental JavaScript array methods: I effectively used forEach, map, sort, filter, and reduce to manipulate the provided arrays under the first set of excercises.

 ## Challenges Faced
-- Handling potentially invalid data: The products array contained missing prices and I was puzzeled by this.
+- Handling potentially invalid/unavailable data: The products array contained missing prices and I was puzzeled by this.
 It took some time to work around the 'products' array.
 - Iterating over an array that has missing values

 ## Areas of improvement